linchangting/PaperList/README.md

 # PaperList
- # Top Conference:
+ # Conference:
-  1: Data-Oriented Programming: On the Expressiveness of Non-Control Data Attacks, SP, 2016
+  1: Data-Oriented Programming: On the Expressiveness of Non-Control Data Attacks, sp, 2016

   2: C-FLAT: Control-Flow Attestation for Embedded Systems Software, ccs, 2016